StefanV890/project_py/README.md

 ```
 ## Notes

 - The game prints the secret number at the start for testing purposes.
-You can use `print(secret_nibe)` for debugging.
+You can use `print(secret_number)` for debugging.
 - The game does not handle non-integer inputs.
 Ensure to input valid numbers.